orrHauptman/CTF-using-Flask/README.md

-This CTF was created bu Orr Hauptman.
+This CTF was created bu Orr Hauptman.\n
-Start by runing the main.py file and then... (*Figure it out*)
+To start download the files and run the main.py.

 Note: of course you can solve it by looking at the code of main.py but that is not the point of the CTF.